Lucas-ZhipengLiu/Reinforcement-Learning/README.md

 - Ubuntu 14.04, 16.04
 - Python 3.6, 3.5
-- Pytorch v0.4.1
+- PyTorch v0.4.1
 - OpenAI Gym (Classic control)
 - pybullet

 ## My task

 It is basically a balance task for a 2-wheels robot.
-However, the robot not only need to keep balance, but also need to come down slope and climb slope.
+However, the robot needs not only to keep balance but also to come down a slope and climb a slope.
 The simulation is based on pybullet.
 You can watch the full video here.

 ![alt text](https://github.com/Lucas-ZhipengLiu/Reinforcement-Learning/blob/readme-edits/result%20images/9.gif)